kaycix/humboldtnativeplants/collections/_gardens/arcata_community_center.md

 tagline: "Maintained by the <a target='_blank' href='https://www.cityofarcata.org'>City of Arcata</a>" #Note: excerpt is printed twice unless tagline is specified

 intro:
-    - excerpt: "This garden is a small strip of land located beside Health Sport and across from the Arcata Community Center."
+    - excerpt: "This garden is the Cinderella story of native plant gardens.
+Established in 1999 on a construction fill site, today it is a beautiful little oasis of native plants and home to hundreds of native bees.
+It gets by without any installed irrigation and only occasional loving maintenance by a one-person crew."

 location: Arcata